exploratory-io/book/import/stripe.md

-# Import Stripe API data
+# Import Stripe API Data

 You can get data from Stripe API.
 Access REST API by OAuth.
 The document of the API is [here](https://stripe.com/docs/api).